Vyral/base-template/_drafts/a-ring-doorbell-alone-is-not-enough-to-keep-your-home-secure.md

 {% include youtube.html %}

-Do you have a Ring doorbell?
-You should know that the video from the system is not usable in a court of law in the State of Colorado.
+<center> Do you have a Ring doorbell?
+You should know that the video from the system is not usable in a court of law in the State of Colorado.</center>

 We are joined by Ryan Byes of WatchPoint Surveillance to teach you the difference between a standard Ring doorbell and a true security system.